Frequently asked questions about NASA's use of radioisotope power systems

 The solar power system for NASA's Jupiter-bound Juno spacecraft, launched in 2011, was developed out of research into improving the performance of so-called Low-Illumination, Low-Temperature (LILT) solar cells for operation at the distance of Jupiter.
 In recent years, NASA has coordinated with the space photovoltaic technology, vendor, and user communities to define technology research and development paths for more efficient and robust LILT solar cells for deep space applications.
 Even so, the Juno LILT solar arrays degrade in the charged particle radiation environment around Jupiter and its moons, limiting the mission's lifetime and the regions through which the spacecraft can fly.

-Each spacecraft mission has its own power requirements, based on the need of the spacecraft to function within the specific environment called for by its mission and the minimum science goals of each mission.
+Each spacecraft has its own power requirements, based on its need to function within the specific environment called for by its mission and the minimum science goals of each mission.
 In addition to some of NASA's most ambitious and successful past and present missions, some future NASA missions would not be possible without an RPS.

 Solar power is not practical where sunlight is infrequent or obscured, such as craters at the lunar poles, and becomes less practical as missions travel farther distances from the Sun.
-Because of the diminished intensity of sunlight, solar panels can become impractically large and hard to point accurately at the sun.
+Because of the diminished intensity of sunlight, solar panels can become impractically large, and potentially hinder the spacecraft's ability to maneuver and point accurately at the sun.

-NASA research and development dollars are invested to meet the needs of its strategic plans, such as the 2010 science plan for NASA's Science Mission Directorate and the 2011 decadal survey for planetary science conducted by the National Academy of Sciences.
-The decadal survey calls for NASA to consider a variety of solar, battery and nuclear power systems to enable a wide range of demanding missions.
+NASA research and development dollars are invested to meet the needs of its strategic plans, such as the annual science strategy for NASA's Science Mission Directorate and the decadal surveys for planetary science conducted by the National Academy of Sciences.
+The decadal survey issued in 2011 calls for NASA to consider a variety of solar, battery and nuclear power systems to enable a wide range of demanding missions.

-The latest Draft NASA Technology Roadmap [November 2010] includes a chapter on Space Power and Energy Storage, which forecasts NASA technology development efforts in chemical systems (fuel cells and batteries), solar energy (photovoltaic and thermal systems), radioisotope power systems, fission power, and fusion power.
-The high priority of radioisotope power systems, particularly the new ASRG, was affirmed in early 2012 by the National Academy of Sciences report "NASA Space Technology Roadmaps and Priorities: Restoring NASA's Technological Edge and Paving the Way for a New Era in Space."
+The latest NASA technology research roadmaps include plans for investments in Space Power and Energy Storage, which forecasts NASA technology development efforts in chemical systems (fuel cells and batteries), solar energy (photovoltaic and thermal systems), radioisotope power systems, fission power, and fusion power.
+The high priority of radioisotope power systems, particularly new Stirling-based systems, was affirmed in early 2012 by the National Academy of Sciences report "NASA Space Technology Roadmaps and Priorities: Restoring NASA's Technological Edge and Paving the Way for a New Era in Space."

 What do taxpayers receive for investments in space nuclear research and technology development?